enilsson18/IncompressibleFluidSimulation/README.md

 * "set visc #.#" - Sets the viscosity of the fluid.
 * "set diff #.#" - Sets the diffusion of the fluid.
 * "set iter #" - Sets the number of times a pressure gradient is normalized.
+* "set blur #" - Sets the number of times the display is blurred to smooth the fluid.